2023 Kayak Bass Fishing Angler of the YearKBF Members' AOY Program Details

 Realtree KBF TRAIL Series Presented by Dee Zee

-KBF Members competing in KBF TRAIL Series tournaments earn points based on their ranking in each event.
-For national ranking, KBF counts the top three (3) scores from TRAIL Series Tournaments, plus the points score from the Trail Series Championship.
+KBF Members competing in KBF TRAIL Series and KBF Pro SERIES tournaments earn points based on their ranking in each event.
+For national ranking in the KBF TRAIL Series, KBF counts the top four (4) scores from TRAIL Series Tournaments, plus the points score from the KBF TRAIL Series Championship.
+For national ranking in the Pro Series, KBF counts the top three (3) scores from Pro Series Tournaments, plus the points score from the Pro Series Championship.

-The 2021 KBF Angler of the Year will be announced at the Realtree Fishing KBF TRAIL Series Championship presented by Dee Zee, which will be in Shreveport, Louisiana on October 13th and 14th.
-In addition, points earned at that Championship will determine which nine other KBF Members will attend the Dee Zee KBF The TEN 2022.
+The 2023 KBF TRAIL Series Angler of the Year will be announced at the Realtree Fishing KBF TRAIL Series Championship presented by Dee Zee, which will be in Clay County, Florida in the Fall of 2023.
+In addition, the top ten anglers in the final AOY Standings will qualify to attend the Dee Zee KBF The TEN.

 Angler of the Year Eligibility

-- Only 2021 KBF Premium and Lifetime Members may earn Angler of the Year points in the Realtree Fishing KBF TRAIL Series.
+- Only 2022 KBF Premium and Lifetime Members may earn Angler of the Year points in the Realtree Fishing KBF TRAIL Series and KBF PRO Series.

-- KBF AOY Points are awarded only for registering and competing in KBF-sanctioned KBF TRAIL Series tournaments.
+- KBF AOY Points are awarded only for registering (60) and competing (120 Minimum) in KBF TRAIL Series and KBF PRO Series tournaments.

-Rogue Fishing Co. is the name sponsor for the 2021 KBF “Rookie of the Year” race, which identifies KBF’s newest kayak angling competition leader.
+Rogue Fishing Co. is the title sponsor for the 2023 KBF “Rookie of the Year” race, which identifies KBF’s newest kayak angling competition leader.

-- Limited to 2021 KBF Premium and Lifetime Members who have not participated in KBF Competition prior to the 2021 Season.
-That means no Challenges, no TRAIL or no KBF Opens before December 2020.
+- Limited to 2023 KBF Premium and Lifetime Members who have not participated in KBF Trail Series Competition prior to the 2023 Season.

-- The Maximum AOY Points awarded for the highest ranking KBF Member in a KBF TRAIL Series tournament is 600.
+- The Maximum AOY Points awarded for the highest ranking KBF Member in a KBF TRAIL Series or Pro Series tournament is 600.

-- AOY Points, to a maximum of 900, will also be awarded at the KBF TRAIL Series Championship in Shreveport, AL, October 13-14.
+- AOY Points, to a maximum of 900, will also be awarded at the KBF TRAIL Series and Pro Series Championships.

-- Each KBF Member down the ranks will be awarded a successively lower number of AOY Points.
-The “decrement” at KBF TRAIL Series regular season tournaments is six (6) points per step in rank.
-For example, First place earns 600 points, second place 594, third 588, and so on down to 120 points, the minimum earned by “Active Participants.” (“Active” is defined as competitors who demonstrated by submission of a photo taken in the competition area, even if of an empty Measuring Board with Identifier.)
-The decrement will be 9 Points at the TRAIL Series Championship.
+- The “decrement” at KBF TRAIL Series and Pro Series regular season tournaments is six (6) points per step in rank.
+For example, First place earns 600 points, second place 594, third 588, and so on down to 60 points, the minimum earned by “Active Participants.” (“Active” is defined as competitors who demonstrated by submission of a photo taken in the competition area, even if of an empty Measuring Board with Identifier.) or 60 (for non-participating registrants).
+The decrement will be nine (9) Points at the TRAIL and PRO Series Championship.